| Standard

 of Trinka's exceptional standard features, you can choose from our list of optional

 goodies and make your dink a real little yacht.
-Use the "Trinka Tinker Sheet"
+Use the

 to order the boat you want.